erincatto/box2c/docs/overview.md

 ## Scope
 This manual covers the majority of the Box2D API.
 However, not every aspect is covered.
-Please look at the samples application included with Box2D to learn more.
+Please look at the Reference section and samples application included with Box2D to learn more.

 This manual is only updated with new releases.
 The latest version of Box2D may be out of sync with this manual.